Operating principles for night shelters

 This advice is for all night shelter providers and front line staff and volunteers working in night shelters.
 It may also be useful for other individuals or organisations working with, or within, night shelters.

 There are extensive benefits of partnership working between non-commissioned services and local authorities.
-As we continue to move further beyond a state of emergency response, the way we support rough sleepers will adapt further and community and faith groups will be a core part of this.
+As we continue to move further beyond a national response to the COVID-19 pandemic, the way we support people sleeping rough will adapt further and community and faith groups will be a core part of this.

-In July 2022 we launched the £13 million Night Shelter Transformation Fund, which made new funding available across 3 years for non-commissioned night shelters and community projects to transform the way they support rough sleepers.
+In July 2022, the government launched the £13 million Night Shelter Transformation Fund, which made new funding available for non-commissioned night shelters and community projects to transform the way they support rough sleepers.

-The Night Shelter Transformation Fund provides funding opportunities for non-commissioned community and faith groups to level-up their provision for rough sleepers.
+The Night Shelter Transformation Fund provides funding opportunities for non-commissioned community and faith groups to develop their provision for people sleeping rough.
 Funding has accelerated provision of single room accommodation.
 Additionally, it has supported developments in workforce training, setting up specialist support services, implementing befriending schemes and community reconnection work, and legal support.

 The government maintains its position that providers of night shelters should prioritise providing single room accommodation options where possible.

-However, we know that local circumstances may mean there are rare occasions where a provider decides to put in place communal models to prevent people sleeping rough, particularly in extreme weather.
+However, we know that local circumstances may mean there are occasions where a provider decides to put in place communal models to prevent people sleeping rough, particularly in extreme weather, particularly after liaising with the local authority.
+It is important to liaise with the local authority to understand the wider picture of homelessness provision in the area and therefore have the greatest impact on protecting lives during cold weather.

 People sleeping rough are more likely to be exposed to cold and more likely to experience significant effects from this exposure because of underlying health conditions.
 They are less able to take preventive measures to protect themselves.
 Night shelters offer key support in extreme weather.